-Either way, what was expected to be new money in addition to an ongoing funding stream winds up taking the place of some of the funding in the stream.
+The irony is, an education lottery tends to boost state funding for things other than school funding.
+Lotteries are notorious for supplanting rather than supplementing education funding.
+What was expected to be new money in addition to an ongoing funding stream winds up taking the place of some of the funding in the stream.
 Budget writers then feel free to find “new money” for other spending items.

-- Counties with high poverty, unemployment, and property tax rates also tend to have high lottery sales per adult.
-In 2015, the top 10 counties in lottery sales per adult were among the least economically well-off counties in the state.
-Lottery sales per adult in those counties were nearly two-and-a-half times higher than in the 20 most well-off counties in the state.
+- In 2019, the top 10 counties in lottery sales per adult were among the most economically distressed counties in the state.
+Lottery sales per adult in those counties were over twice the state average — and two-and-a-half times greater than in the 20 most well-off counties in the state.